-Variables allow us to save data during our program execution.
-For example, in an RPG video game, your character has attributes such as health, magic, stamina, etc. These are values that need to be tracked throughout the game.
-Variables allow us to store this data and use it throughout the program.
+Variables allow us to store data during our program’s execution.
+Sometimes, variables are described as containers for storing information.
+For example, in an RPG video game, your character has attributes such as health, magic, and stamina.
+These values need to be tracked throughout the game.
+Variables enable us to store and use this data within the program.

 In C#, creating a variable is known as declaring a variable.
-When we want a variable to ‘store’ some value, this is known as variable assignment.
-We use the equal sign = to assign a value to a variable.
-We can both declare and assign a value in one line, which is known as initialization.
+Assigning a value to a variable is known as variable assignment.
+We use the equal sign (=) to assign a value to a variable.
+You can both declare and assign a value in one line, which is known as initialization.
 We will start by using three data types: string, int, and double.

-When declaring a variable, the data type must be specified.
-Once the data type is declared, the variable can only ever store data of that type.
+When declaring a variable, you must specify the data type.
+Once the data type is declared, the variable can only store data of that type.
 This is known as static typing.

 // Declare a string variable.